pecuchet/Neural-Network/README.md

 #### neuralNet(settings)

-Instantiate the neural network load the assets, and returns the instance to interact with it
+Instantiates the neural network, loads the assets, and returns the instance to interact with it

 #### neuralNet.camera